pbhupen01/spring-learning/springrest/README.md

 }
 ```

-Add more details about API by using @Api and @ApiOperation
+Add more details about API using @Api and @ApiOperation
 ```java
 @Api(description = "This is Subject API implementation") public class SubjectController {